olcf/hands-on-with-summit/challenges/Basic_Unix_Vim/README.md

 images README.md text_file.txt
 ```

-If you want to go back to where you were,
+If you want to go back to where you were, remember the previous path you had and use `cd` to navigate there.
-remember the previous path you had and use `cd` to navigate there e.g. `cd/ccs/home/<username>` .
+e.g. `cd /ccs/home/<username>` .

 ```
 [username@login1.frontier Basic_Unix_Vim]$ cd /ccs/home/username